 Note: There is a Media Markt next door to the library, just in case you forgot an adapter to fit your laptop cable like I did or have any other electronics needs.

 Since my breakfast at De Bakkerswinkel was my favorite, I have been recreating parts of it at home.
-I brought back some mini chocolate ball-like sprinkles and paired them with Beschuiten.
+I brought back some mini chocolate ball-like sprinkles and paired them with Beschuit.

-Preheat oven to 350 degrees F. Slice each cooled roll in half and place on a baking sheet, cut side up.
+- Preheat oven to 350˚F (180˚C).
+Slice each cooled roll in half and place on a baking sheet, cut side up.
 Bake until toasted through and golden, 10-15 minutes.
 Turn off the heat, slightly open the oven door, and allow to cool in the oven.